 We have entered into a commission sales agreement with Xiaomi for the sale of certain of our self-branded products.
-The commission sales agreement will expire in December 31, 2018.
-This agreement can be terminated earlier by Xiaomi, among other reasons, if (i) our products or products information provided by us violate laws and regulations; (ii) the products will or may cause material operation risks of Xiaomi (iii) our products have or may have apparent risks of damaging users' interests; or (iv) we breach the material obligation underlying this agreement.
+The commission sales agreement will expire on December 31, 2018 with no automatic renewal provision.
+Furthermore, this agreement may be terminated by Xiaomi with 30 days' written notice.
+This agreement can also be terminated earlier by Xiaomi at any time, among other reasons, if (i) our products or products information provided by us violate laws and regulations; (ii) the products will or may cause material operation risks of Xiaomi (iii) our products have or may have apparent risks of damaging users' interests; or (iv) we breach the material obligation underlying this agreement.
+In the past, we successfully replaced a commission sales agreement with Xiaomi for sales through the predecessor of Youpin.mi.com that expired on December 31, 2017 with the current Youpin commission sales agreement.

-Under the commission sales agreement, we shall pay a service fee up to 15% of the sales price depending on the product line, excluding customers' refunds, as well as a deposit to Xiaomi.
+Under the commission sales agreement, we shall pay a service fee, 8% of the sales price excluding refunds to customers for product returns or as otherwise agreed by the parties with respect to specific product lines, as well as a deposit to Xiaomi.
 The retail prices of our products on Youpin's platform shall be no higher than the sales price from any other e-commerce merchants or our official offline sales channel, including in the event of sales or promotion.
 If the prices of our products on Youpin platform are higher than any other sales channels, Xiaomi has the right to delist our products or terminate our cooperation with its full discretion.
 The deposit collected or service fee will also be forfeited in such event.
 Xiaomi may also delist our products in following events: (i) the sales amount of our product has been lower than the projection for a consecutive season; (ii) Xiaomi receives over ten complaints based on after-sale or customer services quality issues; (iii) we cause losses to users or Xiaomi due to material faults in quality, logistics, after-sale or other reasons, or involved in misleading propaganda; (iv) the prices of our products are higher than other channels and we fail to adjust promptly upon Xiaomi's notice; or (v) the reputation of our products fail to meet the agreed standard.

-We shall use and arrange logistics services by ourselves with the warehousing and logistics service designated by Xiaomi, and record relevant shipment information into Youpin's platform within 24 hours upon shipment.
+We shall use and arrange logistics services by ourselves with the warehousing and logistics services designated by Xiaomi, and record relevant shipment information into Youpin's platform within 24 hours upon shipment.